-Petrol is a complex mixture of volatile organic compounds (VOC) which readily evaporate into the air where they contribute to several pollution problems.
-These include excessive levels of toxic benzene in ambient air and photochemical formation of ozone which is an air pollutant causing respiratory illnesses such as asthma.
-In addition ozone is a greenhouse gas that contributes to global warming.
+Petrol is a complex mixture of volatile organic compounds (VOC) which readily evaporate contributing to several environmental problems.
+These include excessive levels of toxic benzene in ambient air and photochemical formation of ozone.
+Ground level ozone is an air pollutant causing respiratory illnesses such as asthma and a greenhouse gas contributing to global warming.

-Complementary documents such as related studies are available in our public CIRCABC interest group.
+Further information related to the Directives, such as study reports, are available from the public CIRCABC interest group.

-With very simple steps you can reduce the environmental and health impact of petrol use.
-Here are some:
+You can reduce the environmental and health impact of your petrol use by: